 HostGator vs Bluehost: Uptime

 Uptime is great for both, with HostGator just taking the lead with 99.99%, closely followed by Bluehost’s 99.98%.
-Considering 100% uptime just isn’t possible, both of these providers are working very hard to make your site as available to your users as they can.
+100% uptime is highly difficult to obtain, with only two providers we’ve tested achieving 100% uptime (DreamHost and Liquid Web).
+Both Bluehost and HostGator are working very hard to make your site as available to your users as they can.